 Lotto Millionaire Raffle

-Lotto Millionaire Raffle offers at least one guaranteed prize of £1 million in every draw, with 20 further prizes of £20,000 on offer.
-Entry is free and you will receive one raffle code for every Lotto line you play.
+The game offered at least one guaranteed prize of £1 million in every draw, with 20 further prizes of £20,000.
+Entry was free and you received one raffle code for every Lotto line you played.

-A unique raffle code that consists of a four digit colour and eight subsequent numbers (for example: AQUA 1234 5678), is generated on your ticket for every Lotto entry you purchase.
+A unique raffle code that consisted of a four-digit colour and eight subsequent numbers (for example: AQUA 1234 5678) was generated on your ticket for every Lotto entry you purchased.

-Generated codes are not issued in any particular order in the way EuroMillions Millionaire Maker codes are generated.
-This means that if you purchase multiple entries, you won't necessarily receive consecutive combinations.
+Generated codes were not issued in any particular order in the way EuroMillions Millionaire Maker codes are generated.
+This meant that if you purchased multiple entries, you wouldn't necessarily receive consecutive combinations.

-You do not need to pay an additional fee to enter the Lotto Raffle draw, as entries are included in the price of each £2 Lotto entry.
-Each code you receive is entered into both the £20,000 and the £1 million raffle draws.
+You did not need to pay an additional fee to enter the Lotto Raffle draw, as entries were included in the price of each £2 Lotto entry.
+Each code you received was entered into both the £20,000 and the £1 million raffle draws.

 Odds of Winning

-As with a traditional raffle, you have a better chance of winning a prize if fewer people are playing.
-Every Lotto ticket holder is entered into the supplementary game too and, with more players tending to enter on Saturday than on a Wednesday and more tickets being sold for games with a bigger jackpot than a smaller one, the odds fluctuate from draw to draw.
+As with a traditional raffle, you had a better chance of winning a prize if fewer people were playing.
+Lotto sales have traditionally always been higher on a Saturday than a Wednesday, while more tickets are usually sold when the jackpot is large, so the odds did fluctuate from draw to draw.

-Here are the estimated odds of winning, based on expected ticket sales for a regular Lotto draw with 21 raffle prizes:
+The following table shows how the estimated odds of winning were different, based on expected ticket sales for a regular Lotto draw with 21 raffle prizes:

 |Draw Day||Odds of winning a raffle prize|